FAST AND FREE SHIPPING OVER $50

 Massage and acupuncture

-If your doctor recommends massage or acupuncture for a lingering injury, you may be able to use your HSA to pay for it (unfortunately massages just for relaxation won't qualify).
-The doctor must write out a plan of care that includes massage or acupuncture, and they need to highlight why it will help.
+If a doctor recommends massage for a lingering injury, you may be able to use your HSA to pay for it (unfortunately massages just for relaxation won't qualify).
+Alternatives such as acupuncture, however, are fully eligible and help with related issues.

 Athletes who train frequently go through a lot of supplies, many of which are qualified medical expenses.
-If you need kinesiology tape, ibuprofen, or an ice pack to relieve your latest injury, visit HSAstore.com.
+If they need kinesiology tape, ibuprofen, or an ice pack to relieve their latest injury, we've got it.

-Common sports-related purchases that are also eligible for HSA reimbursement include braces, straps, crutches and compression socks.
+Common sports-related purchases that are also eligible for HSA reimbursement include braces and compression socks.

-Tweaked your knee training for the marathon?
+A tweaked knee during preseason training?
 Use your HSA to pay for a visit to a physical therapist or sports medicine doctor.
 Any medical professional you visit is eligible under your HSA (provided that the service you receive is eligible as well).
 You can also use your HSA for specific travel expenses such as reimbursement of medical mileage related to a doctor's visit, especially useful if you're visiting a specialist whose office is 45 minutes away.

-If you need extensive surgery or rehab after a sports injury, consider maxing out your HSA.
-Currently, the annual contribution limit is $3,450 for individuals and $6,900 for families.
+If extensive surgery or rehab is needed after a sports injury, consider maxing out your HSA.
+Currently, the annual contribution limit is $3,600 for individuals and $7,200 for families.
 Paying for ACL repair surgery with your HSA will take the sting out of the operation, since you'll get a nice tax deduction at the end of the year.
-If you frequently get injured, think about contributing a set amount each month to your HSA so you're always prepared.
+If frequent injury is the case, think about contributing a set amount each month to your HSA so you're always prepared.

-If you're suffering from burnout or performance anxiety, a visit to a sports psychologist can clear your head.
-Fortunately, mental health is covered by HSAs.
-You can see a psychologist, psychiatrist or licensed clinical social worker.
+Burnout and performance anxiety are very real, a visit to a sports psychologist can clear their head.
+Fortunately, mental health is covered by HSAs through a psychologist, psychiatrist, or licensed clinical social worker.
 Any anxiety or depression medication recommended by the physician will also fall under your HSA's purview.

 How to get expenses reimbursed

 You might even want to scan them digitally since many paper receipts will age quickly and become illegible.
-Store receipts on a secured cloud server, so you can always find them easily.
+Store receipts somewhere safe like a secured cloud server, so you can always find them easily.
 Your doctors will also usually keep copies of records, though you shouldn't rely on them exclusively.

 What you can't use an HSA for

 Unfortunately, not every athletic endeavor can be paid for with an HSA.
-Gym memberships, protein powders, nutritional supplements and private trainers are almost always off-limits, unless your doctor or medical professional has specifically prescribed them to fix a medical condition.
+Gym memberships, protein powders, nutritional supplements, and private trainers are not HSA eligible, unless your doctor or medical professional has specifically prescribed them to fix a medical condition.